 Hey everyone!
 Katie here with a fall-filled vlog for you!
 What better way to celebrate the changing of the seasons than by doing some of the fun fall activities around Huntsville?
 Below are my tips for a great fall day in Huntsville, Alabama.
 Happy reading!

 The first stop on my Autumn adventure is the Scarecrow Trail at the Huntsville Botanical Garden.
-This year’s theme is “Pure Imagination,” so you will definitely find some fantastical scarecrows scattered around the garden.
-Entrance is included with your ticket to the gardens, and the scarecrows will be up through October 31st.
-There is also a sorghum maze and hayrides on Saturdays for those interested!
-There are so many good scarecrows to choose from, but I think my favorite is the “Crowbot!”
+This year there is no set theme so you will definitely find some incredibly creative scarecrows scattered around the garden.
+Entrance is included with your ticket to the gardens, and the scarecrows will be up from September 1st through October 31st.
+There is also a sorghum maze and hayrides on Saturdays and Sundays from 1-4pm for those interested!
+There are so many good scarecrows to choose from, which one is your favorite?

 Next up is a short drive to Meridianville to visit Tate Farms.
 If you want to check